astrorama/PhosphorosDoc/source/install/docker.rst

          next time you start the container everything will be available locally and it will start much faster.

+.. tip:: When using Docker toolbox, you may want to override the temporary
+         directory used (--temp_dir), as the default one may not work correctly.

 Using a different Phosphoros root directory
 -------------------------------------------